Coronavirus myths vs facts

 Myth: hand dryers eliminate Coronavirus

 Fact: hand dryers are completely ineffective at eliminating Coronavirus.
 To protect yourself and your child against Coronavirus, you should follow the tips from the WHO.

 Fact: UV lamps should not be used to sterilise your child’s hands or other areas of skin as UV radiation can cause skin irritation.

-Myth: Spraying alcohol or chlorine all over your body kills the Coronavirus
+Myth: spraying alcohol or chlorine all over your body kills Coronavirus

-Myth: Eating garlic can help prevent infection with the Coronavirus
+Myth: eating garlic can help prevent infection with Coronavirus

 It’s very important for you to be aware of the latest information on the Coronavirus outbreak, available on the World Health Organisation (WHO) website and through the Commonwealth Department of Health.
 Please check them on a regular basis.
 Always seek advice from trustworthy, reliable sources for you and your baby.